 So, let’s dive into exactly how to craft content for your business.
 We’ll focus on blog content strategy as it has the broadest application for businesses.

 Do you know what content is popular in your industry?
-You should since this gives you a good starting point for the types of content your target audience prefers.
+You should since this gives you a good starting point for the types of content your target audience prefers, as well as kickstarting potential blog ideas.

 When you see a piece of popular content in your topic area, notice how it’s structured.
 Consider the style, number of images, and basic format.
 You’ll be building a mental picture that you can refer to in your own content creation.